andrejv/cl-simple-tk/README.txt

-A very simple wrapper wrapper for tcl/tk in common lisp.
+A very simple wrapper for tcl/tk in common lisp.